These are the SURPAS bylaws for 2018. Download here.

 5. General orders or unfinished business.

 6. Voting motions shall carry if they receive a majority vote.

 7. Determination of topics for the next meeting's agenda.
 Additional agenda items can be recommended to the Co-Chairs by any SURPAS member up to one day before the meeting.

 The Council shall have the power to create legislative committees for specific purposes, to vest in them all appropriate powers of the Council, and to determine their composition.

 A. Committees shall be comprised of volunteers from the Council and SURPAS.
-It is recommended that all committees have a council member involved.
+It is recommended that all committees have at least one council member involved.

 B. The duties of a Committee and its power to act on certain decisions shall be outlined at its formation and shall be approved by the Council.

 C. The Council will retain final responsibility of the committee’s actions and decisions.

 D. Committees will submit a plan of action and a budget proposal to the Treasurer, who will review it and present it to the Council.
 The Council can also decide to allocate a budget upon installment of a Committee, pending approval of the Treasurer.

 E. All committees shall regularly report to the Leadership Team, and, if suitable to the Council, at a Council meeting.
 Status reports from committees may also be requested on an ad hoc basis by any Council member.